PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_oscillators.md

 Take another look at the figure showing the oscillations of the repressilator.
 You will notice that the concentrations zigzag as they travel up or down, and that they peak at slightly different levels each time.

 This noise in the repressilator's oscillations is due to variance as the particles travel around.
 Specifically, the repression reactions require two particles to collide in order for the reaction to take place.
 Due to random chance, these collisions may occur more or less often than they would be expected in a given time period because of random chance.
+Some of this noise is also due to the number of proteins represented in our simulation.
+While we have around 150 molecules at each peak, there are typically on order of 1,000 to 10,000 of each protein within a single cell.[^noise]

 The noise that appears in the repressilator's oscillations is a feature, not a bug.
 As we have discussed previously, the cell's molecular interactions are inherently random.
 So if we see oscillations in a simulation that includes noise arising from random chance, we can be confident that this simulation is *robust* to a certain amount of noise.